missionpinball/mpf-docs/config_players/slide_player.rst

 The *slide player* is a :doc:`config_player </config_players/index>` in the MPF media controller that is used to play slide content, including showing slides, hiding slides, and removing slides.
+(This player is part of the MPF media controller and only available if you're using MPF-MC for your media controller.)

 Usage in config files
 ---------------------

+In config files, the slide player is used via the ``slide_player:`` section.

 Usage in shows
 --------------